ExplodingBananas/Explodingbananas.github.io/README.md

 - [x] make a githum account
 - [x] add a header to my page
 - [x] add an image banner
-- [ ] make 2x reposotory, one for home page, one for hello world
+- [x] make 2x reposotory, one for home page, one for hello world
 - [ ] add a link to my hello world webpage
+- [ ] add to index.html of HelloWorld
 - [ ] add color to my hello world web page.

 more exploding bananas [**HERE**](https://www.youtube.com/watch?v=s0Vw0I-PhcA)

+Second page [here](